Thank you for viewing our profile

 Justin & Stephanie

-We are excited to grow our family through adoption and want you to know that you are loved and supported no matter where you are at in your journey.
-We acknowledge and admire the courage it takes for you to consider adoption.
+We want to thank you for taking time to consider us as future parents!
+We want you to know you are loved and supported no matter where you are in your journey.
+We acknowledge the courage it takes for you to consider this path.
 We promise that we will respect you, cherish your child, and love you both without reservation.
-We are praying for you and your sweet baby and starting this journey together.
+We are praying for you and your sweet baby and thankful for the possibility to begin this journey together.

 Our Leisure Time

-Justin is very diligent and very numbers-minded, so in his leisure time, he can often be found working on a spreadsheet to help answer a question or solve a problem.
-He also enjoys reading and learning and exploring new ideas.
-He volunteers regularly at church, helping run the lights for weekend services and has made some good relationships with the other tech guys who help behind the scenes.
-He enjoys helping make dinner and using all form of kitchen gadgets to help out.
-He is a sports fan and enjoys watching football and basketball games, as well as riding his bike and exercising.
-He always looks forward to opportunities to go back to the farm where his family lives.
+Justin is very diligent and numbers-minded, so in his free time, he can often be found working on a spreadsheet to help answer a question or solve a problem.
+He teaches himself new skills by reading.
+He volunteers regularly at church, helping run the lights for weekend services.
+He is a sports fan and enjoys watching football and basketball games.
+He always looks forward to opportunities to go back to the farm where his family lives, where he knows many of the community members, can see for miles, and can help out on all the farming equipment.

-Stephanie really enjoys getting together one-on-one with various friends, going for walks together, grabbing coffee, or trying other fun activities together.
+Stephanie really enjoys getting together one-on-one with various friends, going for walks together or grabbing coffee.
 Doing life together with friends is very important to her.
-She also enjoys cooking and has learned to try new recipes and is working on improving her homemaking skills.
-She enjoys being creative and doing arts/crafts, journaling, and dreaming about travel plans.
-Playing with children is one of her favorite things to do.
+She enjoys being creative and doing arts/crafts, especially watercolor painting, and makes time each week to paint.
+Playing with children is also one of her favorite things to do, and she enjoys playing with nieces and nephew as well as our friends' kids.

 Qualities We Love, Admire and Respect in Each Other

-Stephanie About Justin: One of the things that I first noticed about Justin was his genuine kindness.
-There was a gentleness about him that I had rarely observed in other guys.
-As I got to know him, I saw how much he truly cares for other people and he consistently makes me laugh.
-When I began experiencing Bell's Palsy just over a year ago, half of my face was paralyzed.
-Even though I don't look the same as I used to, and something as simple as smiling for a picture can be hard, I believe it's a testament to his love that his feelings toward me never wavered, even though my looks have changed.
-His faithfulness and consistent love, even through challenges, allow me to be free to be myself, even though there have been hard changes.
+Stephanie About Justin: Two things that have always stood out to me about Justin are his genuine kindness and his generosity.
+He is quick to offer help whenever he observes a need and truly enjoys helping others.
+He has taught me how to be more generous and I am excited for him to model these qualities for our future child as well.
+When I began experiencing Bell's Palsy just after we were married, half of my face was paralyzed.
+Even though I don't look the same as I used to, and something as simple as smiling can be hard, I believe it's a testament to his love that his feelings toward me never wavered, even though my looks have changed.
+His unconditional and consistent love, even through challenges, allow me to be free to be myself.

 Adoption in Our Family